Montague Budget Accommodation -|- The easiest way to find and book accommodation in Montague

 For the history tourists Montague has a well know landmark in Cogmanskloof known as the Old English Fort.
 The fort was declared a monument in 1999 and is situated on top of the tunnel in Cogmanskloof.
 The fort was built by stonemason William Robertson during the second boer war between 1899 and 1902.

-Montagu was founded in 1851 on the farm of Uitvlucht which belonged to Pieter Swanepoel since 1841.
+Montagu was founded in 1851 on the farm of Uitvlucht in the disctrict of Overberg which belonged to Pieter Swanepoel since 1841.
 The village was named after John Montagu, the Colonial Secretary of the Cape who came to “baptise” the town.

 Montagu lies between the Keise and Kingna Rivers which join on the western extremity of the town, which was once known as “Agter Cogmans Kloof”.
 The town was cut off from the main trek routes by the seemingly impenetrable Cogmans Kloof until Thomas Bain built a tunnel and road through the pass.
 When you approach Montagu from Ashton you pass through the tunnel on which there are the ruins of a fort built during the Anglo-Boer war to keep the pass closed to the Boer forces.

-Montagu is our nearest town about 30km away and has the usual array of shops, banks, restaurants etc. However Montagu is a truly lovely town full of historic buildings and has two museums.
+Montagu has the usual array of shops, banks, restaurants etc. However Montagu is a truly lovely town full of historic buildings and has two museums.
 Joubert House which was built in 1853 is host to one of the towns’ museums.

 The other is Montagu Museum, housed in a beautiful Neo-Gothic church built in 1907 with the main purpose of this museum to portray the cultural heritage of the town and its people